Oak Grove Cemetery

 Paducah, KY 42001

 Oak Grove Cemetery is managed by the Paducah Parks Services Department.
-Feel free to call to set up appointments or tours.
+The cemetery has an estimated 35,278 platted lots with more than 33,000 sold.
+The cemetery is divided into four additions: Old, New, Mausoleum, and Rushing.
+Feel free to call to set up appointments or tours or to inquire about services.

 Parks Services Department